yourstrulyhb/bus-passenger-tracker-database/README.md

 ### by Hannah Bella C. Arceño

-## 💡 Description
+## ✨ Description ✨

 Bus Passenger Tracker Database is a MySQL database designed for contact tracing of bus passengers.
-This is a revision of a database systems project, prompted by urgency of a systematic process to track people potentially infected by COVID-19.
+This is a revision of a database systems project, prompted by the need for a systematic process of tracking people potentially infected by COVID-19.

-## 💡 Tasks
+## ✨ Tasks ✨

 - [x] Revise application domain
 - [x] Create entity-relationship diagram (ERD)